SwarmUS/SwarmUS-doc/docs/sections/reference/HiveAR/hivear-visualization.md

-One of the main goal of the Android app is to visualize the state of the Swarm directly from the HiveAR app.
+One of the main goal of the HiveAR app is to visualize the state of the Swarm directly from an Android device.

 ## Augmented Reality (AR): <a name="ar"></a>

 Augmented Reality is a quick diagnostic tool that is used mostly to get the immediate state of visible agents, but also to send commands to specific agents.
-At a close range, if the device is pointed towards the [april tag](https://april.eecs.umich.edu/software/apriltag) on top of a specific agent, details of this agent will appear on top of it.<!--add reference or detail what this is-->
+At a close range, if the device is pointed towards the [AprilTag](https://april.eecs.umich.edu/software/apriltag) on top of a specific agent, details of this agent will appear on top of it.<!--add reference or detail what this is-->

 Information contained in that view are:

 - Last time agent was updated
-- Status of the agent (User most define the comportement as it can differs from one agent to another)
+- Status of the agent (User must define the comportement as it can differ from one agent to the next)
 - Last commands sent from the Android device to the agent
 - Commands associated to the selected agent that can be sent